Caitlin E. McDonough

 Associate/Attorney at Law

 Among her many legislative accomplishments, McDonough lobbied successfully for the passage of legislation establishing a full licensure regime for direct-entry midwives (DEMs) in Maryland.
-She played a major role in drafting and passing comprehensive legislation and subsequent regulations, working with nearly a dozen stakeholder groups, and in October of 2016, the first Maryland DEMs were licensed by the State of Maryland.
+She played a significant role in drafting and passing comprehensive legislation and subsequent regulations, working with nearly a dozen stakeholder groups, and in October of 2016, the first Maryland DEMs were licensed by the State of Maryland.
 She also worked with a variety of stakeholders to pass legislation to allow for safe patient access to lower cost biosimilar medication in Maryland pharmacies.
-In the 2018 Legislative Session, Ms. McDonough coordinated with a variety of stakeholders, including the Maryland Association of Counties (MACo), and legislators on the Finance and Economic Matters Committees to establish a new state licensure program for “micro markets”, which creates a clear path for new innovative, retailers to operate in Maryland.
+In the 2018 Legislative Session, McDonough coordinated with a variety of stakeholders, including MACo, and legislators on the Finance and Economic Matters Committees to establish a new state licensure program for “micro-markets,” which creates a clear path for new innovative, retailers to operate in Maryland.